 Bucerius Law School is committed to providing its students with the highest possible level of administrative support.
-We do this so that you can concentrate on your studies, get to know your fellow students, enjoy the city and make the most of your time here.

 With your admission to one of the programs, you will receive a personal log in to access Bucerius’ intranet.
 There you will find extensive information on all academic and administrative matters.